-You can’t always keep dental emergencies from happening.
+You can’t always keep Dental Emergencies from happening.
 There are simply too many variables involved.
-Everyday life poses a number of risks that you can’t avoid.
-And, although you may take great care of your teeth, you can’t always control your environment.
+Everyday life poses several risks that you can’t avoid.
+Although you may take great care of your teeth, you can’t always control your environment.
 So, what can you do to prepare yourself and your family in case something goes wrong with your teeth or gums?
-Try these tips now, before a crisis can happen.
+Try these tips now before a crisis can happen.

 Set Up a Dental First Aid Kit

 You probably have some sort of first aid kit with bandages, tape, antibiotic ointment and other items you might need if you damage your skin, muscles or bones.
 But, you might not have a special kit for your dental emergency needs.
 You can make up a separate dental kit or simply add the items to your medical first aid kit.
 Here’s what you should have on hand:

 - Small flashlight

 - Save-a-Tooth System: A Save-a-Tooth System consists of a special fluid that you can hold in your mouth to keep your tooth and its socket ready for your dentist to reimplant a lost tooth.

 - Temporary filling material

 - Dental wax: This wax can be used to relieve soreness from braces or a chipped tooth.

 - Tea bag: Why do you need a tea bag?
 It can help stop any bleeding that gauze won’t stop.